 Never use your phone at the table.
 Be in the moment, be with your partner or your friends, invest in people, look them square in the eye.

-Armed with these principles and taking frequent, extended breaks from my smartphone will allow me to reclaim what I've lost—my intuition, my agency, my awareness of the present, my attention span, and my free time.
+Armed with these principles and taking frequent, extended breaks from your smartphone will allow you to reclaim what you've lost—intuition, human agency, awareness of the present, attention span, sleep, short-term memory, and free time.